opensearch-project/OpenSearch/TESTING.md

 -   sles-12
 -   opensuse-42 aka Leap

-We’re missing the following from the support matrix because there aren’t high quality boxes available in vagrant atlas:
+We’re missing the following from the support matrix because there are no high quality boxes available in vagrant atlas:

 -   sles-11